Legislature(2025 - 2026)GRUENBERG 120

 vehicle that gave $32 million in start-up capital to CFAB in

 1979 which was repaid by 1990.
-The investment provided with HB
+The investment provided under HB

 rate loans until the revolving loan fund rates return to normal

-in two years, at this time CFAB would return any unused funds.
+in two years, at which time CFAB would return any unused funds.

 He emphasized that CFAB would repay the state in full within 20